FlyingGyroscope/IntroTo3DPrinting/README.md

 # *An Introduction to 3D Printing*

 This free, beginner-friendly guide investigates how FFF (or FDM) printers work.
 3D printers are great, but every tool and material has limitations.
-By pointing out the strengths and weaknesses of 3D printing technology, beginners can use 3D printing technology more effectively and make great prints.
+By pointing out the strengths and weaknesses, beginners can use 3D printing technology more effectively and make great prints.
 There are three sections:
 - **Part 1:**  How the printing process works, along with its advantages, limitations, and common challenges.
 This is the largest section and contains most of the core material.
 - **Part 2:**  Real-world examples, design considerations, and critical thinking exercises that encourage readers to apply what they have learned.
 - **Part 3:**  A few short Physics lessons that use 3D printing as a teaching tool.